-- that is injected into glands that make saliva and is used to treat long-lasting (chronic) drooling (sialorrhea).
+- that is injected into glands that make saliva and is used to treat long-lasting (chronic) drooling (sialorrhea) in adults.

 - that is injected into muscles and used to:

-- treat increased muscle stiffness in the arm because of upper limb spasticity.
+- treat increased muscle stiffness in the arm because of upper limb spasticity in adults.

-- treat the abnormal head position and neck pain with cervical dystonia (CD).
+- treat the abnormal head position and neck pain with cervical dystonia (CD) in adults.

 - treat abnormal spasm of the eyelids (blepharospasm) in adults.

-It is not known if XEOMIN is safe and effective in children under 18 years of age.
+It is not known if XEOMIN is safe and effective in children younger than:

 XEOMIN may cause serious side effects that can be life threatening.
-Call your doctor or get medical help right away if you have any of these problems anytime (hours to weeks) after treatment with XEOMIN:
+Get medical help right away if you have any of these problems any time (hours to weeks) after injection of XEOMIN:

-- Problems with swallowing, speaking, or breathing can happen within hours to weeks after an injection of XEOMIN if the muscles that you use to breathe and swallow become weak.
+- Problems swallowing, speaking, or breathing can happen if the muscles that you use to breathe and swallow become weak.
 Death can happen as a complication if you have severe problems with swallowing or breathing after treatment with XEOMIN.